Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Preamble Trigger: Formal Detail

 with unit-normalized form $\mathbf{u} = \mathbf{d} / \|\mathbf{d}\|_2$.
 Intuitively, $\mathbf{u}$ captures the direction in residual-stream space that the MRI preamble injects to shift the model's final-layer classification routing toward $\ell^{+}$.
-The target layer $l^{*}$.
-The target layer $l^{*}$ is selected per model as the layer immediately preceding the earliest layer at which $\hat{P}_{c_1}(\ell^{+} \mid x)$ departs substantially from the $c_0$ baseline, as identified via a logit lens sweep over the label token.
+The target layer $l^{*}$ is selected per model as the layer immediately preceding the point at which the label first emerges under a logit-lens sweep, a fixed criterion rather than one tuned to maximize the measured effect.